Small Business Development Service

-Ozara Biomedical Solutions, a Philadelphia PA-area health technology startup, hired Eighteen Ventures to help prepare a National Science Foundation (NSF) Small Business Innovation Research (SBIR) Phase I proposal.
-We are working with the company to get funding from the Pennsylvania Innovation Partnership program as well.
-Ozara Biomedical Solutions is seeking $225,000 from the NSF SBIR program to develop a wearable monitoring device and information system for individuals seeking treatment for opioid use disorder (OUD).
+Ozara Biomedical Solutions, a Philadelphia PA-area health technology startup, hired Eighteen Ventures to help prepare a National Science Foundation (NSF) Small Business Innovation Research (SBIR) Phase I funding proposal.
+Ozara Biomedical Solutions is seeking the grant funding to develop a wearable monitoring device and information system for individuals seeking treatment for opioid use disorder (OUD).

 Private Sector Capital Fundraising Service